 When people focus too much on density they often write content which people would not be interested in reading or linking at.

 Lots are queries are a bit random in nature.
 Roughly 20% to 25% of search queries are unique.
 When webmaster tweak up page copy for an arbitrarily higher density, they typically end up removing some of the modifier terms that were helping the page appear relevant for many 3, 4, 5 & 6 word search queries.

 Semantic related algorithms may look at supporting vocabulary when determining the relevancy of a page.
 If you pulled the keyword phrase you were targeting out of your page copy would it still be easy for a search engine to mathematically model what that phrase was and what your page is about given the supporting text?
 If so, then your rankings will be far more stable AND you will likely rank for a far wider basket of related keywords.

 These types of tools are still quite valuable when used with the right strategies.
 The above points were referenced trying to fix old issues from outdated tips & was really just mentioning how 'optimizing' for some arbitrary exact density often misses the mark.

 Using analysis tools can still help you uncover a lot of opportunities, including:

 looking at competing sites and discovering some good phrases (and modifiers) to use in your page content, which you may not have noticed at a cursory glance

 helping you to see if a page is way out of synch with top ranked pages

-When I first got in the SEO game I remember some tools trying to tell me to tweak into these stupid arbitrary exact percentages & realizing (after the fact) how futile that was only fuled my rage toward such tools.
-So we created this tool to serve the legitimate functions of keyword density tools AND warn against some of the futile (& even counter-productive) uses as well. ;)
+When I first got in the SEO game I remember some tools trying to tell me to tweak into these stupid arbitrary exact percentages & realizing (after the fact) how futile that was only fuled my rage toward such software.
+So we created this free tool to serve the legitimate functions of keyword density tools AND warn against some of the futile (& even counter-productive) uses as well. ;)